bengreenier/node-dss/README.md

 ### Post a message

-Use `POST` to `/data/:id` where `:id` identifies your client.
+Use `POST` to `/data/:id` where `:id` identifies the destination client.
 The body is your message.
 MIME not required.

 #### Message uploaded